Mata Amritanandamayi Math: Community Outreach

 MAM runs a number of programs aimed at the upliftment of the general community.
 These include Amrita Nidhi, a financial-aid program started in 1998 that provides monthly pensions for 50,000 widows and physically and mentally disadvantaged individuals.
 The pensions are given for life.
 It is MAM's stated goal to provide 100,000 such pensions.

 MAM also runs four homes for the elderly, one in Sivakasi, Tamil Nadu, one in Kottayam, Kerala, and two in Karnataka (Karwar and Bangalore).
 The care homes include prayer halls where community functions and cultural programs are held on a regular basis.

 For the benefit of youth, MAM runs a program called AYUDH, a movement to empower young people to integrate universal values into their daily lives.
 Members take part in service activities, including caring for the elderly, homeless and physically disadvantaged.

-Free meditation classes are also offered free to the general public.
+Meditation classes are also offered free to the general public.
 Monastic disciples and other volunteers teach Mata Amritanandamayi's Integrated Amrita Meditation Technique (IAM Technique) throughout the world.
 The technique is regularly being taught at schools, businesses, and at the request of the Indian government, to the 1.3 million members of India's paramilitary.

 Other Community Outreach programs include sponsored weddings for impoverished couples, a prisoner's welfare project (through MA Center in USA), a seed-distribution program to promote home-grown food, and a hostel for women in Trissur, Kerala.